christineyanta/Metagenomics_Tutorial/Part1/README.md

 $ wget ftp://ftp-trace.ncbi.nih.gov/sra/sra-instant/reads/ByRun/sra/SRR/SRR193/SRR1930143/SRR1930143.sra
 ```

 Each SRA data file downloaded must be coverted into the FASTQ format.
-This can be done with the following command:
+This can be done by typing:

 ```$ /SRAToolKit/bin/fastq-dump --split-files datafile.sra```

 Since the data contains paired-end reads, the `--split-files` argument dumps each read into separate files (R1 and R2).

+_Note:If you don't want the reads to be split, but rather all in one file, simply do not include this argument.

 Once all of the sequencing reads for each sample is downloaded and converted into FASTQ format, the quality can be assessed.